japanoise/engutil/README.md

 # engutil

-Utility functions for dealing with english text
+Utility functions for dealing with English text